 Benefits Of Contingencies

 Contingent offers primarily benefit buyers, as contingencies provide them with a way out of what would otherwise be a binding agreement.
 By allowing buyers the opportunity to back out of contracts without financial repercussions, contingencies alleviate the stress of the unknown.
 Furthermore, buyers who are juggling the purchase of a new home while selling their old one don’t have to pay for two mortgages at once.

 Contingencies provide awareness that a deal can fall through, which is beneficial to sellers because it allows them to prepare.
 The ability to write a kick-out clause into the contract means that sellers can continue showing their home and accepting backup offers as they wait to see if their initial deal closes.
 Sellers may even receive more attractive offers during this time, though they must still give their initial buyers the right of first refusal.

 The Bottom Line

 In situations where there are specific unknowns that buyers want to protect themselves against, contingent offers are a useful tool.
 By making contingent offers, buyers can sign otherwise binding contracts and not worry about suffering financial consequences if necessary conditions aren’t met.

-However, if you are a buyer, you should be aware that sellers are often wary of accepting contingencies.
+However, when you’re buying, you should be aware that sellers are often wary of accepting contingencies.
 If you’re buying a home in a seller’s market, there will likely be a lot of other buyers competing for the same properties.
-When the real estate inventory is low, choosing to include a contingency in your offer is risky, because the seller will likely reject it.
+When the real estate inventory is low, choosing to include a contingency in your offer is risky, because the seller is more likely to reject it.

 If you’re buying or selling a home and thinking of making or accepting a contingent offer, it’s a good idea to consult a real estate agent ahead of time.